 In the ESS, data have to be collected via face-to-face CAPI interviews in all participating countries.

-In each country, the national funding agency appoints a National Coordinator (NC) and a survey organisation to implement the survey according to common ESS specifications.
-The ESS specifications are set to ensure accuracy of data in each country and to optimise comparability of data across countries.
+In each country, the national funding agency appoints a National Coordinator (NC) and a survey organisation to implement the survey according to the common ESS Specification.
+The Specification is set to ensure accuracy of data in each country and to optimise comparability of data across countries.
 The most important standards on data collection include:

 - Response rate target 70% (as a general target; actual target lower in some countries)

 - Non-contact rate target of 3% maximum

-- Fieldwork period of at least 1 month within the 4 months between September and December of the survey year
+- Fieldwork period of at least 6 weeks within the 5 months between September of the survey year and January of the following year

 - Detailed briefing of interviewers in face-to-face sessions